 Beginner's Guide to Understanding Negative Prompts in Stable Diffusion

-This is a beginner’s guide to unraveling the complexities of using negative prompts and shedding light on its significance in image generation with Stable Diffusion.
+This is a beginner’s guide to using negative prompts and shedding light on its significance in image generation with Stable Diffusion.

 Beginner's Guide to Understanding Negative Prompts in Stable Diffusion